DANS-KNAW/dccd-http/README.md

   This will download the full TRiDaS file when the user has download permission (values level).

-  When there is no download permission it wil return (partial) TRiDaS with only the allowed parts.
-This corresponds with what can be seen on the webinterface.
+  When there is no download permission it will return (partial) TRiDaS with only the allowed parts.
+This corresponds with what can be seen on the web interface.
-  Notes and placeholders will be added as genericField elements with the names: dccd.incompleteTridasNote and dccd.incompleteTridas.entityPlaceholder.
+  Notes and place holders will be added as genericField elements with the names: dccd.incompleteTridasNote and dccd.incompleteTridas.entityPlaceholder.

 - project/{sid}/tridas/{level}